cdcme/terraform-google-project/README.md

 A Terraform Module that helps you create projects for Google Cloud Platform.

+## Features

+By default, the module creates the following regional resources:

+- a GCP project with a randomized but memorable project ID and name
+- a new project service account, replacing the default account
+- a Terraform state bucket in the host project for the project's state
+- a KMS keyring and encryption key for asymmetric encryption/decryption
+- a GCS bucket for logging access to the project storage bucket, with encryption enabled using the project's KMS key
+- a GCS bucket for project-wide storage of sensitive objects, with encryption enabled using the project's KMS key
+- a VPC network configured as a service network on the Shared VPC host network
+- a default firewall rule blocking SSH from anywhere but inside of GCP Cloud Console

+_Only_ the GCP project itself and the service account are required.
+Everything else is optional and configurable.

 ## Goals

 #### Include batteries, _and_ be minimal